-If there is any change to the addresses and contact details specified in Part 1 or Part 2 of this Schedule, the party whose details have changed must give notice in writing
+If there is any change to the addresses and contact details specified in Part 1 or Part 2 of this Schedule, the party whose details have changed must give notice in writing to the other party as soon as is reasonably practicable.

-&lt;sup>125 Please use this form of Schedule if the Contractor is a company limited by shares.
+125 Please use this form of Schedule if the Contractor is a company limited by shares.